OS-neuroscience

 The Preregistration Revolution

-Progress in science relies on two processes: prediction and postdiction.
+Progress in scientific studies relies on two processes: prediction and postdiction.
 Prediction involves the generation of hypotheses from existing data (exploratory), and postdiction includes testing hypotheses with new data (confirmatory).
-The same data cannot be used to do both, but this can happen unintentionally as the distinction between the two is generally appreciated on a conceptual level, but not respected in practice.
+The same data cannot be used to do both, but this can happen unintentionally as the distinction between the two is generally appreciated on a conceptual level, but not always respected in practice.
 The blurring between prediction and postdiction reduces the credibility of research as natural biases in human reasoning (i.e. the hindsight bias) are difficult to avoid (Nosek et al., 2018).
-To keep a clear separation between prediction and postdiction, research ideas and hypotheses should be defined before observing outcomes.
-This is the main aim of preregistration.
+For example, a researcher may collect data on the effectiveness of an intervention, and after half the data is collected, perform a preliminary analysis that shows the intervention is effective only in one subgroup of patients.
+When all the data is collected, the researcher may focus on this subgroup of patients and do post-hoc analyses in this group, despite not having had a hypothesis about this subgroup before seeing the data at the half-way point.
+In this way, the same data (or a part of it) is used for both generating the hypothesis and testing that same hypothesis.

-Preregistration is the practice of registering research questions and their hypotheses, as well as the analysis plan to investigate them, before or during a study.
-This registration helps to distinguish between statements based on exploratory and confirmatory investigations.
-Preregistration is offered for a variety of practical set-ups, for example, when data already exists, or for new studies.
-Widespread adoption of preregistration will increase the distinction between hypothesis-generating and hypothesis-testing research and improve the credibility of science.
+Preregistration is the practice of registering research questions and hypotheses, as well as the analysis plans before or during a study.
+Preregistration helps researchers to distinguish between conclusions based on exploratory and confirmatory investigations.
+Preregistrations can be made for a variety of practical set-ups, for example, when data already exists or for new studies.

 Pros and Cons